What is BioSAXS and why it is important?

 TR-SAXS using SF mixer

-TR-SAXS (Time-resolved SAXS) is a unique experiment to pursue the fast changes during the reaction (e.g. conformational changes of the sample at msec to min time region).
-The SF (Stopped-flow) mixer is a device that can trigger the reaction by fast mixing.
+TR-SAXS (Time-resolved SAXS) is a unique experiment to pursue the fast changes during the reaction (e.g. conformational changes of the sample in the msec to min time range).
+The SF (Stopped-flow) mixer is a device that can trigger the reaction by rapid mixing.